digideskio/meteor-blast/README.md

 # :boom: Meteor Blast :boom:

 Meteor Blast is a boilerplate designed to get you up and running with the [Meteor](https://www.meteor.com/) javascript platform and creating websites quickly.
-This boilerplate includes a simple chatroom example to introduce the developer to some of Meteor's design patterns.
+This boilerplate includes a simple chat room example to introduce the developer to some of Meteor's design patterns.

 ## Getting Started